Do you need to eat fruits and vegetables?

 Looking at official recommendations for fruit and vegetable intake in different countries, it’s clear that they’re basically all variations on “5 a day.”
 The US dietary guidelines, the UK National Health Service, and the World Health Organization all set minimums that are generally equivalent to two cups of fruit and two and a half cups of vegetables each day.

-Some low-carb and ketogenic diet experts would say no; that if someone is following a diet that meets their needs for essential nutrients, consuming several servings of fruits and vegetables every day isn’t necessary.
-For instance, Dr. Eric Westman initially recommends two cups of leafy greens and one cup of above-ground vegetables per day — and no sweet fruit of any kind — as part of a very-low-carb diet.
+Some low-carb and ketogenic diet experts would say no; that if someone is following a diet that meets their needs for essential nutrients, eating several servings of fruits and vegetables every day isn’t necessary.
+For instance, Dr. Eric Westman initially recommends two cups of leafy greens and one cup of above-ground vegetables per day — and no sweet fruit of any kind — as part of a very-low-carb diet.4

 Health organizations state that their recommendations for fruit and vegetable intake are evidence-based.
 But as we’ve discussed previously in other guides, there are different levels of scientific evidence.
-And almost all these fruit and vegetable recommendations are designed for someone who is eating a standard Western diet or a low-fat, high-carb diet.
+And almost all these fruit and vegetable recommendations are designed for someone who is eating a standard Western diet or a low-fat, high-carb diet.6

 4. Research on the benefits of eating fruits and vegetables